-Before creating a label it is suggested that it is designed based on the Product Composition, Ingredient and Processing Aid requirements in section 8.2 and 8.3 of the Canadian Organic Standards and Part 3 of the Organic Products Regulations.
+Before creating a label it is suggested that it is designed based on the Product Composition, Ingredient and Processing Aid requirements in section 8.2 and 8.3 of the Canadian Organic Standards and the relevant sections of the Safe Food for Canadians Regulations.

 Then submit the following documents to TCO Cert:

 - A legible copy of the camera ready full colour artwork of the label/packaging.

 - A complete and accurate Organic Product Ingredient (OPI) form.

 - Jurisdiction(s) (country where the product is destined) clearly communicated to TCO Cert.